matrix-org/synapse/docs/postgres.md

 parameters on a live database and run a `REINDEX` on the entire database, however extreme care must be taken to avoid database corruption.

+Note that the above may fail with an error about duplicate rows if corruption has already occurred, and such duplicate rows will need to be manually removed.

 ## Tuning Postgres

 The default settings should be fine for most deployments.
 For larger